akaalias/extract-highlights-plugin/README.md

 #### Pasting highlights from your clipboard

-Clicking on it will also extract all highlighted parts in your current note and place it in your clipboard.

-This will extract all highlighted parts in your current note and place it in your clipboard.

-Then, anywhere you want, just paste
+After using the hotkey, button or command palette, anywhere you want, just paste the clipboard!

 <kbd>Command</kbd> + <kbd>v</kbd> (MacOS) or the equivalent on Windows/Linux